enanomapper/nano-lazar-paper/nano-lazar.md

 values for comparison purposes, which are unfortunately not available.

 [@Kamath15] TODO get full paper and discuss
+84 compounds
 <!-- R2LOO=0.76 and R2LMO(25%)=0.72 -->

+[@Papa16] developed global models for 84 Gold compounds with eleven algorithms and reported $r^2$ and $RMSE$ values for training set retrofitting, leave-one-out crossvalidation (*LOO*) and stratified external test set predictions (64 particles training set, 20 particles test set).
+There was little difference between good performing models (PPR, EARTH, SVM-linear, SVM-radial, MLR, PLS) and the authors conclude that
+Projection Pursuit Regression (PPR) gives the most robust models (LOO $r^2^$ 0.81, $RMSE$ 1.01, external $r^2$ 0.79, $RMSE$ 1.01).

+TODO feature selection
+The best results have been obtained with
-[@Papa16] TODO get full paper and discuss
+TODO get full paper and discuss
 <!-- 84 Gold compounds, r2 = 0.91; Q2loo = 0.81; r2ext = 0.79
-selection of only six serum proteins  Projection Pursuit Regression -->
+selection of only six serum proteins

 [@Tsiliki] TODO get and discuss Georgias paper (latest version)